lavalink-devs/youtube-source/README.md

   the source manager with (e.g. an overridden `YoutubeTrackDetailsLoader`), this **is not** compatible with this source manager.

-- Support for logging into accounts as a means of playing age-restricted tracks has been removed, with the `TVHTML5EMBEDDED` client instead being the preferred workaround.
+- Support for logging into accounts as a means of playing age-restricted tracks has been removed.
   There were a large number of reasons for this change, but not least the fact that logging in was slowly becoming problematic and deprecated on the YouTube backend.
 The amount of code to support this feature meant that it has been axed.
+The `WEBEMBEDDED` client allows you to play some age-restricted videos, but not all.

 ## Additional Support
 If you need additional help with using this source, that's not covered here or in any of the issues,